Behind the Whitford story is many years of experience, a robust mission statement, philosophy, and a clear vision for the future.

 The Whitford Story – Where it all began

-Two friends and former classmates had worked together for several years, until three days before Christmas they were suddenly fired.
+The Whitford Story began with two friends and former classmates that had worked together for several years, until three days before Christmas they were suddenly fired.
 One long lunch later they had decided to start their own business.
 No clients, no products to sell, but harboring a dream, positivity and a determination rarely seen today, they made their dream a reality.
 Born from this dream Whitford Worldwide is a company now selling in more than 100 countries with production and sales facilities around the world.
 Whitford did not have a standard start, a point that remains fitting as Whitford is like no other company.

 Whitford’s First Product: Xylan 1010®